madroxdupe42/peacefulscience.org/content/prints/ets-loke-gae.md

 There are different types of GAE model.
 Some postulate Adam as the first God’s-image-bearer, some do not.
 Swamidass defends both possibilities in his book, while I defend the first.[^5]  My model would agree with John Stott who calls Adam ‘the first man to whom may be given the Biblical designation ‘made in the image of God.'[^6]  Stott writes

-[^5]: The Origin of Humanity: Science and Scripture in Conversation.
-Manuscript currently under review
+[^5]: Andrew Loke.
+Forthcoming 2022.
+The Origin of Humanity and Evolution: Science and Scripture in Conversation.
+London: T & T Clark.

 [^6]: John Stott, Understanding the Bible Expanded edition (London: Scripture Union, 1984), pp. 48-49.